stiemannkj1/stiemannkj1.github.io/_posts/2016-10-05-technical-writing.md

 ### Code Comments

 Although programs should be as self-documenting as possible, developers often need to explain complex code in prose comments for clarity.
 Code comments should describe **what** the code is doing and/or **why** the code is doing it (this principle is also helpful for version control commit messages).
 However, comments should never explain **how** the code is doing something because the code already explicitly describes the program's execution.[^3] Occasionally, developers may also need to explain when the code will be executed or reference other pertinent documentation.
-Unless the project has a policy of commenting on all code, developers should use comments only when the "**what**" or "**why**" behind the code is unclear.[^4] In order to avoid writing comments explaining "**how**", developers should ensure that their comments describe the code at a high-level of abstraction.
+Unless the project has a policy of commenting on all code,[^4] developers should use comments only when the "**what**" or "**why**" behind the code is unclear.
+In order to avoid writing comments explaining "**how**", developers should ensure that their comments describe the code at a high-level of abstraction.
 Here is an example of code with poor comments:

 ```
 // Create a list of config files.